MrP-CS/Revise360/README.md

 ## 7. Data protection: please check before using with students

-- The site stores each student's name, class and scores.
-With step 2 set up, these are saved in **your** Google Sheet.
-Check with your school's data protection lead that this is acceptable, and use a school Google account if you have one.
+- The site stores each student's username, class and scores.
+Check with your school's data protection lead that this is acceptable.
-- Nothing else is collected: there are no cookies, analytics or adverts.
 - The PIN isn't stored.
-It's combined with the name and class to create an ID for each student.
+It's combined with the username and class to create an ID for each student.
 It isn't a strong password, so treat it as a way to keep progress separate between students, not as security.
-- To delete a student's data, delete their rows in the Sheet.